Back

 Practice!

 Answering free-response questions from previous AP Exams is a great way to practice: it allows you to compare your own responses with those that have already been evaluated and scored.
-Go to the Exam Questions and Scoring Information section of the AP Calculus AB page on AP Central to review the latest released free-response questions and scoring guidelines.
-Older questions and scoring information are available on the Past Exam Questions page.
+Go to AP Central to review free-response questions and scoring guidelines on the AP Calculus AB Exam Questions page.

 Task Verbs